routineforbots/rust/Theory.md

 # Data Types

-- Memory only store binary data
+- memory only store binary data

-- Anything can be represented in binary
+- anything can be represented in binary

-- Program determines what the binary represents
+- program determines what the binary represents

-- Basic types that are universally useful are provided by the language
+- basic types that are universally useful are provided by the language

 ## Basic Data Types